jesselima/adnd-popular-movies/README.md

  `YOUTUBE_KEY = "PASTE_YOUR_YOUTUBE_V3_API_KEY_HERE"`

-##### WARNINGS:
+##### Warnings:
-* You sync or rebuild your project the allows the BuildConfig classes access the keys.
+* You must sync or rebuild your project to allows the BuildConfig classes access the keys, so the app itself.
 * Make sure your file `gradle.properties` are properly set in gitignore.